-Consider celebrating soberness at places like Canada’s Wonderland right here in Toronto, or one of the top 10 amusement parks of North America.
+Consider celebrating soberness at places like Canada’s Wonderland, or one of the top 10 amusement parks of North America.
 In Canada, of course, you have the cold season to worry about so yes, amusement parks may not be open.
 There’s plenty of winter activities though like skiing, tobogganing, snowshoeing, etc. Point is, you should feel on top of the world!

 Get Your Adrenaline On At Laser Tag